Anti-pluricanonical systems on Fano varieties: Effective birationality

 Define $l_i\in\N$ to be the smallest number so that $\vol(-l_iK_{X_i}|_{G_i})>d^d$ for all the $G_i$ with positive dimension.
 Then we can assume there is $j$ so that if $G_i$ is a general fibre of $V^j\to T^j$, then $G_i$ is positive dimensional and $\vol(-(l_i-1)K_{X_i}|_{G_i})\le d^d$. \\

-\emph{Step 3.} Assume $\frac{l_i}{n_i}$ is bounded from above by some natural number $a$.
+\emph{Step 3.} In this step we reduce the problem to the case when $\vol(-m_iK_{X_i}|_{G_i})$ is bounded from above.
+Assume $\frac{l_i}{n_i}$ is bounded from above by some natural number $a$.
 Then after replacing $n_i$ with $dan_i$ and applying the second paragraph of \ref{ss-non-klt-centres} (2), for each $i$, we can replace the positive dimensional $G_i$ with new ones of smaller dimension, and replace the family accordingly, hence decrease the number $d_i$.
 Repeating the process we get to the situation in which we can assume $\frac{l_i}{n_i}$ is an increasing sequence approaching $\infty$ otherwise we get the case $d_i=0$ which yields a contradiction as in Step 2.
 On the other hand, if $\frac{m_i}{l_i}$ is not bounded from above, then we can assume $\frac{m_i}{l_i}$ is an increasing sequence approaching $\infty$, hence we can replace $n_i$ with $l_i$ in which case $\frac{l_i}{n_i}$ is bounded and we can argue as before.
 So we can assume $\frac{m_i}{l_i}$ is bounded from above.

 In order to get a contradiction in the following steps it suffices to consider only those $G_i$ which are positive dimensional and $\vol(-(l_i-1)K_{X_i}|_{G_i})\le d^d$.
 By Step 2, there is a sub-family of such $G_i$ appearing as general fibres of some $V^j\to T^j$. \emph{From now on when we mention $G_i$ we assume it is positive dimensional and it satisfies the inequality just stated}.
 In particular,